 The comprehensive exam allows students to independently demonstrate the breadth and depth of their theoretical, substantive, and methodological knowledge in their chosen area of study and their ability to think critically and synthesize major theoretical and methodological approaches in that area and apply them to their focal area.
 The comprehensive exam should challenge students to utilize and integrate what they have learned in their coursework and independent study.
-To fulfill the requirement of the comprehensive exam, students will prepare: (1) a critical review that integrates major theoretical frameworks and research in a substantive topic and a conceptual model (if applicable), and (2) a critical examination of the methodologies used to address the substantive topic, and a research design for their proposed topic.
+To fulfill the requirement of the comprehensive exam, students will prepare a document that includes: (1) a critical review that integrates major theoretical frameworks and research in a substantive topic and a conceptual model (if applicable), and (2) a critical examination of the methodologies used to address the substantive topic, and a research design for their proposed topic.
 The student's doctoral committee reads and evaluates the comprehensive exam and the student will discuss and present this exam at an oral defense.

-The comprehensive exam begins by presenting a pre-proposal that includes a detailed outline of the proposed paper that will constitute the theoretical portion of the comprehensive exam, including the goals of the paper (research problem, significance, and major theoretical perspectives) as well as a bibliography to the doctoral committee.
+The comprehensive exam begins by presenting a pre-proposal that includes a detailed outline of the proposed paper that will constitute the comprehensive exam, including the goals of the paper (research problem, significance, and major theoretical perspectives), the methodological approach to be used, as well as a bibliography to the doctoral committee.
 The outline should be sufficiently detailed so that the committee can provide feedback and guidance.
 The pre-proposal is to be included (as a part of the appendices) when the student submits the comprehensive exam to the committee.
 After submitting the pre-proposal, a meeting is scheduled with the doctoral committee to provide feedback to the student and to decide whether the committee approves the pre-proposal.
 If the pre-proposal is approved, committee members sign the approval form and the student begins writing his/her comprehensive exam.
 If the pre-proposal is not approved, the student must revise the pre-proposal based on committee feedback and schedule a new meeting.

-Once the doctoral committee approves the pre-proposal the student will begin writing the theoretical portion of the comprehensive exam and will have three months to complete and submit to all committee members.
+Once the doctoral committee approves the pre-proposal the student will begin writing the comprehensive exam and will have three months to complete and submit to all committee members.
 This theoretical portion of the comprehensive exam consists of a critical review of the major theories and research in the student's chosen area of study and must include the research problem, significance, and major theoretical perspectives.
+The methodological portion of the exam consists of a research design that includes a comprehensive examination of methodologies used to study the research problem stated in the theoretical portion of the exam.
 Committees may recommend the student passes, passes with minor revisions, passes with major revisions or fails to pass the theoretical portion of the exam.
-Students who fail the theoretical portion of their comprehensive exam may retake it once with the approval of the sociology graduate committee in consultation with the doctoral committee chair.
+Students who fail the comprehensive exam may retake it once with the approval of the sociology graduate committee in consultation with the doctoral committee chair.